Audio Version [click the globe to change language]

 But here’s the thing: the company owner has bills to pay, and those excellent developers like to get paid too… so their awesome WordPress themes are not going to be free!
 Ever!

 And on that note, even the super talented bedroom coders who can churn out premium quality themes ain’t usually going to be doing so for free!

 So, what WordPress theme should you choose for great performance?

 Let me save you the search and tell you what I use for all my stuff.
 As a provider of WordPress sites, I have invested in all types of wp frameworks over the years, from Genesis to Catalyst to Frugal to Revolution and more, as well as stand-alone themes, page builders and funnel builders.

 I have over a dozen active pro and agency licenses for almost everything that’s crossed my path.
 I buy, I test, and I use what works.
 It’s part of my job.

 I’ve also invested in various cloud-hosted options, from lead pages to click funnels and more.

 And I can tell you that today, my choice of theme for all my wp sites, whether I’m building landing pages, sales pages, one-page sites, blogs or business websites, is this 2 step approach:

 - Astra Theme – this was my previous theme – I still use it on other sites.
 Both these themes are extremely lightweight, fast and superbly coded.
 And you can get it for free or go crazy and spend the few dollars to go Premium and access the extra awesome features.

 - Elementor page builder (this is a plugin).
 This is my current page builder.
 It’s awesome.
 I use it with this.

 That’s my setup right now.
 I’m not even going to attempt to bore you or waste your time by listing a sexy list of the top 10 fastest loading themes because there really is no point: this setup works.

 Let me add that there are plenty of other fast and well-coded themes out there, very many in fact.
-I’m not claiming otherwise, but I rarely have the pleasure to find out I can readily use out-of-the-box.
+But I’ve found the tools that work for me after years of testing (and heartache) and I’m happy with those.